 - We Have Reserves: The Persian's chief asset according Greek sources.
 As it was, this was Zig-Zagged and perhaps Double Subverted.
 The core of the Persian army was drawn from the Iranic citizenry of the empire who not only vastly outnumbered the forces even a united Greece could field, but were trained and well equipped for battle.
 Unfortunately, they were armed and trained for a different kind of warfare than the Greeks, and when the latter could force them to do battle on Greek terms the result tended to be crushing.

-- Won the War, Lost the Peace: Greek won, but it soon fell in a violent civil war amongst themselves.
+- Won the War, Lost the Peace: Greece won, but it soon fell into a violent civil war amongst its city-states.